kubeflow/website/content/en/docs/ibm/deploy/install-kubeflow-on-iks.md

 Access the cluster's resources in a `vpc-gen2` cluster, using one of the following options,

 * Load Balancer method: To configure via a Load Balancer, go to [Expose the Kubeflow endpoint as a LoadBalancer](#expose-the-kubeflow-endpoint-as-loadbalancer).
-    This method is recommended when [Multi-user, auth-enabled](#multi-user-auth-enabled) is setup, otherwise it will expose cluster resources to the public.
+    This method is recommended when you have Kubeflow deployed with [Multi-user, auth-enabled](#multi-user-auth-enabled) support — otherwise it will expose cluster resources to the public.

 * Socks proxy method: If you need access to nodes or NodePort in the `vpc-gen2` cluster, this can be achieved by starting another instance in the